Skip to main content

 -1970

-Denotes that mobile MNO URL was not found.
+Indicates that the mobile MNO URL was not found.

 DataValueNotFoundException